Skip to main content

 Get your hands in the dirt and plant some seeds for the future.
 Whether you get started on your apartment balcony, in your backyard, or at a local community garden plot, growing food or flowers is a rewarding pastime with ample opportunities for teamwork and conversation.

 Action Step: Start small with just one or two raised beds or plots.
 Crops like radishes, lettuce, baby spinach, tomatoes, zucchini, and scallions are the easiest plants to grow.
-Use this simple beginner’s guide to starting an organic garden and invite your friends to plant with you.
-You can also look into volunteering at a local farm or community garden to learn the basics.
+Invite your friends to plant with you, or look into volunteering at a local farm or community garden to learn the basics.

 Imagine you and your best friend(s) meeting at a cafe after work to plan out places you want to see.
 You can get old-fashioned maps and draw out your route.
 In the weeks leading up to the date, you’ll talk about what you’re most excited to see and the intriguing people you might meet.

-Pro Tip: Remember that anticipation is scientifically-proven to make people feel happier.
-After all, everyone wants something to look forward to.
-Building hype before the actual plans is a great way to keep things interesting and exhilarating.
+Pro Tip: Anticipation is scientifically shown to make people feel happier—the planning phase isn’t just logistics, it’s part of the bonding experience.3 Building hype before the actual trip is a great way to keep things exciting.

 When you can’t hit the road for a vacation or road trip, try out a virtual travel experience to see new places from the comfort of your home.
-You can select a location you’ve always dreamed of visiting and explore it with Google Maps satellite imagery and street view.
-You can also check out virtual tours like this 360° summit view of Virtual Yosemite, an audio-guided tour of Machu Picchu, or a VR tour of Austria
+Select a location you’ve always dreamed of visiting and explore it with Google Maps satellite imagery and street view—or try Google Arts & Culture for virtual tours of museums, landmarks, and natural wonders around the world.

 Turntables and records have made their comeback thanks to superior sound quality and that nostalgic, rich sound of a vinyl turning beneath the needle.
 Collecting records is a great hobby with friends because you can bond over your favorite musicians while swapping albums and going on vinyl hunting adventures.
-Head to your local used record shops and jam out to vintage tunes or new age LPs.
+A landmark study in Behavioral and Brain Sciences found that music likely evolved as a “social technology”—a way for our ancestors to bond entire groups at once.14 Head to your local used record shops and jam out to vintage tunes or new age LPs.

 Whether it’s antique cars, records, collectibles, jewelry, clothing, art, or decor, antique shows are a unique blast from the past that attract a diverse crowd of passionate collectors and old-timers.
 Put on a vintage outfit and take your friends to gawk at 1900s Victrolas and refurbished VW hippie buses.
 Don’t forget to ask attendees about some good stories from back in the day.

 Keeping up with the vintage theme, try buying a few disposable cameras and experimenting with film photography.
-Disposable Fujifilms or Kodak cameras will take you to the 80s and 90s.
-There is something special about the fleeting experience of taking photos on a film camera- you only get one shot, and there isn’t any instant gratification of seeing it right away.
+Disposable Fujifilms or Kodak cameras will take you back to the ’80s and ’90s.
+There is something special about the fleeting experience of taking photos on a film camera—you only get one shot, and there isn’t any instant gratification of seeing it right away.

 You and your friends can take your cameras with you on adventures or daily activities throughout the week and then send the film off to get developed.
 Hang them up in your house and swap the one-of-a-kind images for tangible memories that will last a lifetime.